Man! I Feel Like a Woman!: North America

 "Man!
 I Feel Like a Woman!" debuted on the US Billboard Hot Country Singles & Tracks chart on March 6, 1999, at number 53, becoming the highest debut of the week.
 The single spent 20 weeks on the chart and climbed to a peak position of number four on June 12, 1999, where it remained for two weeks.
-The single became Twain's 11th (and seventh consecutive) Top 10 on the country charts.
+The single became Twain's 11th (and seventh consecutive) Top 10 on the country chart.
 On the US Billboard Hot 100, it debuted at number 93 on the week of April 17, 1999.
 It spent 28 weeks on the chart and peaked at number 23 for one week on November 13, 1999.
-In the same week, the song peaked at number 18 on the Hot 100 Airplay chart.
 Come on Over's fifth US adult contemporary release, "Man!
 I Feel Like a Woman!" debuted at number 29 the week of October 2, 1999, the highest debut of the week.
 The single spent 26 weeks on the chart and climbed to a peak position of number 16 on December 18, 1999, where it remained for one week.
 While on the Adult Top 40, it debuted at number 30 and peaked at number 12.
-On the Top 40 Tracks, the song debuted at number 32 and peaked at number 20.
+On the Top 40 Tracks chart, the song debuted at number 32 and peaked at number 20.
 The song has sold 853,000 digital copies in the US as of September 2015.

 Australia and Europe

 "Man!
-I Feel Like a Woman!" became Twain's second consecutive number-one in New Zealand, after "That Don't Impress Me Much".
+I Feel Like a Woman!" became Twain's second consecutive number one in New Zealand, after "That Don't Impress Me Much".
 And like her previous number one this also debuted at the top spot, and was certified platinum, making it her biggest single in that country.
-In Australia, the song debuted at number 5 and peaked at number 4 a week later, becoming her fifth consecutive top-five single.
-In France, the song became her first and only top-ten single, spending 31 weeks on the charts, while spending 13 weeks inside the top-ten and three weeks at its peak position at number 3.
+In Australia, the song debuted at number five and peaked at number four a week later, becoming her fifth consecutive top-five single.
+In France, the song became her first and only top-10 single, spending 31 weeks on the chart while spending 13 weeks inside the top 10 and three weeks at its peak position at number three.
 In the UK, "Man!
-I Feel Like a Woman!" became Twain's second highest selling single, being certified Platinum.
+I Feel Like a Woman!" became Twain's second-highest-selling single, being certified double platinum.
 The song debuted at its peak position at number three, on October 2, 1999, where it remained for two weeks.
 It remained in the top ten for another two weeks.
 It remained on the entire chart for 18 weeks.
 "Man!
-I Feel Like a Woman!" became Twain's fourth top-ten (and third consecutive) in the UK.
+I Feel Like a Woman!" became Twain's fourth top-ten hit (and third consecutive) in the UK.